ESA Business Incubation Centre United Kingdom

 Utilising space technology can offer ambitious entrepreneurs the opportunity to gain a competitive advantage within their sector.
-In partnership with the European Space Agency (ESA), STFC provides the support and funding that start-up companies need to turn their ideas into profitable products and services using space technology, or to develop technologies for use in space.
+The ESA Business Incubation Centre United Kingdom (ESA BIC UK) provides the support and funding that start-up companies need to turn their ideas into profitable products and services using space technology, or to develop technologies for use in space.

 Other benefits include:

-STFC is extremely proud of the success stories that have come out of the programme since it began in 2011 and has followed the progress of more than 50 companies as they graduate.
-For more information on these companies, both past and present, please visit ESA’s Space Solutions Portal website.
+The ESA BIC UK is extremely proud of the success stories that have come out of the programme since it began in 2011 and has followed the progress of more than 70 companies as they graduate.

 T: +44 (0)1235 446075